mingodad/citadel/webcit/README.txt

    whose license explicitly allows inclusion in open source projects on the condition of this attribution.

+   WebCit bundles the CSS3PIE library [http://css3pie.com] which is offered under both the Apache license and the GNU General Public License.

    The Citadel logo was designed by Lisa Aurigemma.